michgz/CTX-Drawbars/README.md

 ```

 - Windows:
-Any program that can send binary SYX files to a MIDI port.
-MIDI-Ox should be able to do it.
+Use any program that can send binary SYX files to a MIDI port, for example MIDI-Ox.

 ### Regenerating the files